SonnyBonds/wilco/README.md

 # Wilco
-Wilco is a generator framework for writing build files for C++ in C++.
+Wilco is a system for writing build configuration for C++ in C++, including a fast parallel build runner.

-It is currently work in process and in a state of flux both in terms of interface and features.
-Currently mostly developed on Windows, but Mac & Linux support exists with less testing done.
+Wilco is functional and used in production, but not locked down in terms of interface and features.
+Supports building with clang, GCC and MSVC on Windows, macOS and Linux.

+In addition to building projects itself, Wilco can emit MSVC projects as well as Ninja files.

 # TL;DR - Let's run the example